Puerto Iguazú: Economy

-The economy is centered around tourism, given that the city's many hotels provide the principal source of jobs for its inhabitants.
+The economy is centered around tourism: the city's many hotels provide the principal source of jobs for its inhabitants.
 Many international hotels have been and are being constructed along the banks of the Iguazú River.

-Other of the city's tourist attractions include Three Frontiers, where the Argentine, Paraguayan and Brazilian borders meet.
+Apart from the Iguazú Falls, other tourist attractions of the area include Three Frontiers, where the Argentine, Paraguayan and Brazilian borders meet.
 Puerto Iguazú is home to an active community of artisans, the La Aripuca resort, the Museum of Images of the Jungle (a collection of woodcarvings), the Mbororé Museum, the Luis Honorio Rolón Municipal Nature Park, the Güira Oga Center for Bird Rehabilitation, the Hotel Esturión, the Iguazú Grand Hotel and Casino, the Amérian Portal del Iguazú, and, south of Puerto Iguazú, the Sheraton Iguazú Resort & Spa.

-The nearby Wanda Mines also attract gemstone and geode collectors.
-Operating since the 1950s, the mines are the site of some of Argentina's best agate, amethyst, quartz and topaz lodes.
+The nearby Wanda Mines attract collectors of gemstones and geodes.
+Operating since the 1950s, the mines include some of Argentina's best agate, amethyst, quartz and topaz lodes.